1COR Quarterly Medical Law Review – Spring 2023 – Issue 13 – July 2023 - Jul 2023

-Dominic is building an immigration practice, and has represented both applicants seeking leave to remain and also the Home Secretary in immigration proceedings before both the Immigration Appeal Tribunal and the Upper Tribunal, as well as in the Administrative Court.
+Dominic frequently represents the Home Secretary in immigration proceedings before both the Immigration Appeal Tribunal and the Upper Tribunal, as well as in the Administrative Court.

-Dominic represents claimants in cases against local authorities and other public bodies relating to breach of confidence, misuse of private information and breach of the Data Protection Act.
+Dominic represents claimants and defendants in cases against healthcare providers, local authorities and other public bodies relating to breach of confidence, misuse of private information and breach of the Data Protection Act.
 He also advises clients regarding the implementation of GDPR and the management of data loss incidents.